NaturailyShopify/Naturaily-netlify/_posts/2019-06-27-smart-grid-ai-at-the-service-of-the-power-distribution-network.md

 ---
-title: Smart Grid - AI at the Service of the Power Distribution Network
+title: Smart Grid - AI at the service of the Power Distribution Network
 description: >-
   The term "smart grid" describes an electrical grid that is integrated with an AI-enabled, two-way communication network, helping to ensure more efficient